macg4dave/check_vpn_rust/README.md

 This is a port of an existing `check_vpn.sh` script to Rust so you get a single compiled binary and better control over logging and flags.

-Important assumptions
-- The program expects to run on a Unix-like system (Linux).
-The `ping` invocation uses `-c` and `-W` options on non-Windows systems.
-- Running a reboot/shutdown action requires root privileges.

 Build

 You need Rust and cargo installed.
 Then: